Clubs, societies and student groups

 Shepparton Student Association

 The Shepparton Student Association represents the student body and helps make uni a fun place to be.
-Get involved, have your say as a student, get to know lots of other students in different courses.
+Get involved, have your say as a student and get to know lots of other students in different courses.
 Check out our Student Association Facebook page.

-Our Student Union is a great source to find out about:
+Our Student Union is a great place to find out about:

 - student support

 - Rabelais (our independent magazine for the 'student voice') and much more.

 Becoming a student ambassador on campus is a great opportunity.
 It enables you to gain experiences in talking to audiences such as students, parents and careers teachers about life at La Trobe.
 You'll have regular briefings and a two-day training conference.
 You will also participate in many events both on- and off-campus, like Open Day and Careers Day Out.